MichaelExperuim/DigitalForensicsForDummies/README.md

 This code is a part of a research and school project, developed for a forensics class at Embry-Riddle Aeronautical University, Prescott campus.
 Reference the following word doc for the full research paper.

+The following description is a summary of what the code does.
+If you want a more in-depth explanation, reference the full research paper towards the bottom.
+Technical details about the code are discussed there, for those interested.

 The code does the following:

 1. Downloads the necessary tools and dependencies to run this script